fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 # Full Intra Request

 RTP supports a Full Intra Request (FIR) Feedback Controll feedback messages.
-When an RTP sender receives a FIR, it SHOULD send a full copy of all the current game state.
+When an RTP sender receives a FIR, it SHOULD send a copy of all the relevant game state.

 # IANA